-Warren Buffett is the CEO of Berkshire Hathaway and one of the greatest investors of all time.
-This article presents some of his methods and the financial indicators he uses when trading stocks.
-But before moving along, these are some ground rules of the legendary investor.
+Warren Buffett is the CEO of Berkshire Hathaway and one of the most successful investors of all time.
+This article shares some of his core methods and financial indicators for choosing stocks.
+But before that, here are a few ground rules from the legendary investor.

 Warren Buffett’s Ground Rules

-- Investing requires long-term thinking -Buy only something that you'd be perfectly happy to hold for 10 years
+- Investing requires long-term thinking – Buy only something you’d be happy to hold for 10 years

-- Don’t try to predict the market -Uncertainty is the friend of the buyer of long-term values
+- Don’t try to predict the market – Uncertainty can prove an opportunity for the long-term value buyer

-- Focus on the "Deep Value" of businesses and have something to compare it against -Price is what you pay; value is what you get
+- Focus on the "deep value" of businesses and compare it with something solid – Price is what you pay; value is what you get

-- Good investment is based on the industry’s prospects and the ability of the management to exploit future opportunities
+- A good investment depends on the industry’s prospects and management’s ability to capture future opportunities

-- Pay attention to the corporate earnings yield and compare it to the bonds yield -Wait for the stock price to reach the desired level of a long-term rate of return
+- Pay attention to corporate earnings yield and compare it with bond yields – Wait until the stock price reaches the desired level for a long-term return

-The analysis starts with the Buffett Indicator, which is considered the best single measure of where equity valuations stand.
+This begins with the Buffett Indicator, regarded as the best single measure of stock market valuations.

 1st Step: The Buffett Indicator

-The Buffett Indicator is the ratio of total US stock market capitalization divided by GDP and can help investors understand where equity valuations stand.
+The Buffett Indicator is the ratio of total U.S. stock market value to GDP, helping investors gauge overall market valuations.

-The current Buffett ratio is 193%, about 60% above the historical trend line, meaning that the stock market is overvalued relative to GDP.
+The current Buffett ratio is 193%, around 60% above the historical trend, showing that the stock market is overvalued compared to GDP.

-Buffett likes to compare certain stocks' earnings yield to long-term bonds' yield.
-This can be explained as bonds constitute an alternative investment to stocks.
-Historically, these two asset classes are correlated.
-Specifically, bond prices are positively correlated to stock prices, and bond yields are negatively correlated.
+Buffett likes to compare a stock’s earnings yield to the yield of long-term bonds.
+This makes sense because bonds are an alternative to stocks.
+Historically, these two asset classes are linked: bond prices tend to move in the same direction as stock prices, while bond yields move in the opposite direction.

 Formula: